WinSCP Technical Requirements

 A number of restricted shell environments exist for supporting SFTP/SCP only accounts.
-These systems restrict the user to a small subset of commands needed to manipulate files while denying the ability to execute arbitrary commands.
+These systems restrict an user to a small subset of commands needed to manipulate files, while denying an ability to execute arbitrary commands.
 Some of these environments create incompatibilities with WinSCP, particularly if using SCP.

 Most shells nowadays offer options to make the user experience better.
 Unfortunately many of these options make the shell incompatible with WinSCP.

 This mainly affects the SCP protocol.
 An example is colorized output from the

 ls command that includes ANSI color sequences which WinSCP cannot parse.